SiyuanYan1/ISIC2024_Baselines/README.md

 ### Key Findings

 - The non-weighted ResNet50 model achieves high specificity but fails to detect any malignant cases (0% sensitivity).
-- Weighted sampling significantly improves sensitivity for models.
+- Weighted sampling significantly improves sensitivity for various models.
 - The weighted ResNet50 model shows the best balance between specificity and sensitivity.

 ### Future Directions